fidian/presentations/signs-signals-and-codes-merit-badge/index.md

 8e: An activity selected by you and your counselor

-Notes:

-Bucky says Scouts should come prepared in order to get this signed off.

 ---

 ## Examples Used Today
 ### Requirement 9

 9: Share with your counselor 10 examples of symbols used in everyday life.
 Design your own symbol.
 Share it with your counselor and explain what it means.

-Notes:

-Bucky says this should be prepared before class.

 ----